sparshmishraa/Adidas_US_Sales_Analysis/README.md

 7. Then through scatterplot we can see there is a positive correlation between price and units sold.
 As the demand increases the price of the product increases.

-8. Next we see the average price per unit by city which shows that Seattle has the highest price per unit at $67.65 while Salt lake city has the lowest price per unit at $ 26.83.